Meet our pediatricians

 Diane Arnaout, M.D.

-After working as a pediatrician in Houston for a year, she and her husband decided it was important to be near family, and happily returned home to DFW.
-Dr. Arnaout is an active member of the American Academy of Pediatrics, the Texas Pediatric Society, the Texas Medical Association, and the Fort Worth Pediatric Society.
-She loves all aspects of her job, and takes special interest in asthma care and control, ADHD and learning disabilities, nutrition at all ages and the healthcare of teenagers.
+After working in Houston for a year, she and her husband decided it was important to be near family, and happily returned home to DFW.
+Dr. Arnaout is an active member of the American Academy of Pediatrics, and is the president-elect of the Fort Worth Pediatric Society.
+She loves all aspects of her job, especially caring for newborns (and new parents) and helping children thrive into their teenage years.

 Jenica Rose-Stine, D.O.